 - 1 clove garlic, minced

-- 1 green onion, green part only, sliced diagonally
+- 1/4 cup green onion, green part only, sliced

 Instructions

-- In a small bowl, combine sauce ingredients and stir until smooth.
+- In a small bowl, combine sauce ingredients and stir a bit (it won't really come together in the bowl, but will melt together in the skillet later).
 Set aside.

 - Spoon noodles in to bowl.
-Garnish with reserved green onion and red chilli slices, additional chopped peanuts and/or sesame seeds.
+Garnish with reserved green onion and cilantro and chopped peanuts and/or sesame seeds.

 IF I don’t have Chili oil, can I add Chili sauce or sriracha to the sauce instead?